Kiuwan logo

 Sadly, with hackers on our necks, the aspect of authentication (and verification) continues to be a pitfall.

 Researchers recently uncovered the absence of potent user authentication systems in most digital assistants.
-Hence, hackers can meddle with a variety of smart cars, smart home systems, and other devices.
+Hence, hackers can meddle with various smart cars, smart home systems, and other devices.

 Enter ‘LightCommands’.

-LightCommands inherently exploit flaws in MEMS systems by injecting voice sound into the assistants’ microphone, with the use of laser rays.
+LightCommands inherently exploit flaws in MEMS systems by injecting voice sound into the assistants’ microphones using laser rays.
 So, the attacker doesn’t have to be close to the target device; they can focus laser light from separate buildings and within a distance of 110m.

-Additionally, many smart devices or programs don’t use end-to-end encryption.
-This leaves essential data open to mining by third parties.
-For instance, Allo messaging app- a Google product- uses voice assistants without end-to-end encryption.
+Additionally, many smart devices or programs don’t use end-to-end encryption, leaving essential data open to third parties to mine.
+For instance, the Allo messaging app—a Google product—uses voice assistants without encryption.

 A cybersecurity expert at NET BOX, Michael Gazeley, shares the following insights: